keboola/gooddata-extractor/README.md

 ## Testing

+For integration testing you have to prepare a project in GoodData.
+Please note that all data and reports in the project will be deleted.

-Run `phpunit` with these env variables set from previous steps:
+Run `phpunit` with these env variables

 - **EX_GD_USERNAME**
 - **EX_GD_PASSWORD**
+- **EX_GD_PROJECT** - GoodData project id